testjavascript/nodejs-integration-tests-best-practices/README.md

 <br/><br/>

 ### ⚪️ 2.
-Let the tests control when the server should start and shutoff
+Use reputable HTTP client to call the API, not

 🏷&nbsp; **Tags:** `#basic, #strategic`